 “Fucking Chagall, Rebecca," Number Man said, throwing his usual reserve to the wind.
 "A man to whom ‘visually appealing composition’ meant throwing darts at a canvas to decide where the elements would go.
 To say nothing of the pastiche cubism.
-I deliberately chose a painting where meaningless spiritual iconography could be overlooked by masterly execution."
+I deliberately chose a painting where the meaningless spiritual iconography was overshadowed by masterly execution."

 You said an independent is a rogue, which is not true unless you're okay with calling all members of the rogue family rogues, which means you'd call vigilantes, predators, and other parahumans rogues, too.
 Which you said you don't.
 It's okay to just admit you're wrong, you know?
 Alexandria punctuated her comment with a gif of herself swinging a skyscraper like a baseball bat and demolishing a city block on her follow-through alone, and hit post.

 "Oh no," she said with perfunctory sympathy.
 “And the Golden Mean print?”

 The Number Man shrugged a shoulder.
 He'd never cared for it.
 Contessa had put it up along with an ivory abacus, a sculpture of a Klein bottle, and a motivational poster featuring Bertrand Russell’s famous suicide quote in a geometric typeface on a galaxy background when she recruited him.
 To make the room more math-themed, presumably.
 The Klein bottle was fun during tax season.